 Attention New Yorkers.
-Interested in directly impacting the number of lives saved in New York City Animal Care and Control shelters?
+Interested in directly impacting the number of lives saved in New York City Animal Care Centers?
 For those wishing there were something they could do to help — here’s your opportunity.

 While foster homes are the mainstay of the program’s success, there are other ways to support the foster program without actually taking in a dog or cat.